ibm-cloud-docs/cloud-infrastructure/any-cloud-to-ibm-cloud-via-rackware.md

 1. In the RackWare web console, nagivate to **Replication > Waves**.
 2. When you create a wave, select **Target Type** as **Autoprovision**.
 3. Enter source and target details.

-If the source has a boot volume greater than 250 GB, select **Right Sizing** from **Advanced Options** since {{site.data.keyword.vpc_short}} does not support a boot volume greater than 250 GB.
+If source machine has Linux operating system and it has a boot volume greater than 100 GB then leave ‘Provision disk’ textbox empty and select **Convert to LVM** option.
+This will create additional disk of required size and will convert all eligible volumes to LVM on the target.
+In case of Windows, no action is required.
+It will be taken care automatically by RMM.
+{: note}

 4. After you enter your source and target information, you need to provide your {{site.data.keyword.vpc_short}} information.
 5. From the edit option in **Actions** menu of your source, select the **{{site.data.keyword.vpc_short}} Options** tab, enter the relevent information, and click **Modify**.
 6. Run the replication.